DCC-Lab/myTk/README.md

 It is a single file (`mytk.py`) that you import into your project.

 ## Why Tk?
 I know Qt, wxWidgets, and the many other ways to make an interface in Python, and I have programmed macOS since System 7 (Quickdraw, Powerplant) and Mac OS X (Carbon, Aqua, .nib and .xib files in Objective-C and in Swift).
 I now use SwiftUI in other personnal projects.
-The issues I have found for UIs in Python is either the lack of portability or the complexity of the UI strategy.
+The issues I have found with UIs in Python is either the lack of portability or the complexity of the UI strategy:
 Qt is very powerful but for most applications (and most scientific programmers) it is too complex, and my experience is that it is fairly fragile to transport to another platform (same or different OS).
-On the other hand, `Tkinter` is standard on Python, but uses UI strategies that date from the 90s (for example, function callbacks for events).
-It was easier to encapsulate Tkinter into something easy to use than to simplify Qt or other UI frameworks.
+On the other hand, `Tkinter` is standard on Python, but uses UI strategies that are showing their age (for example, raw function callbacks for events).
+It was easier to encapsulate `Tkinter` into something easy to use than to simplify Qt or other UI frameworks.
 This is therefore the objective of this micro-project: make `Tkinter` simple to use for non-professional programmers.

 ## Design
-Having been a macOS programmer since the 90s, I have lived through the many incarnations of UI frameworks.
-Over the years, I have come to first understand and second appreciate good design patterns.
+Having been a macOS programmer for a long time, I have lived through the many incarnations of UI frameworks.
+Over the years, I have come to first understand, and second appreciate,  good design patterns.
 If interested in Design Patterns, I would recommend reading [Design Patterns](https://refactoring.guru/design-patterns).
-I sought to make Tkinter a bit more mac-like because many design patterns in Apple's libraries are particularly mature and useful.
+I sought to make `Tkinter` a bit more mac-like because many design patterns in Apple's libraries are particularly mature and useful.
 For instance, Tkinter requires the parent of the UI-element to be specified at creation, even though it should not be required.
-In addition, the many callbacks get complicated to organize when they are all over the place, therefore I implemented a simple delegate pattern to handle many cases by default, and offer the option to extend the behaviour with delegate-functions (which are a bit cleaner than raw callbacks).
+In addition, the many callbacks get complicated to organize when they are all over the place, therefore I implemented a simple delegate pattern to handle many cases by default for the Table, and offer the option to extend the behaviour with delegate-functions (which are a bit cleaner than raw callbacks).

-* All Tkinter widgets are encapsulated into a `View` that provides easy access to many behaviours, but the `widget` remains accessible for you to call functions directly.
+* All `Tkinter` widgets are encapsulated into a `View` that provides easy access to many behaviours, but the `widget` remains accessible for you to call functions directly.
 * You can `bind` the property of a GUI-object (`View`) to the value of a control (another `View`).
 They will always be synchronized, via the interface or even if you change them programmatically
 * You can register for changes to Tkinter.Vars
 * You can register a callback for an event